 object as being sent from the

-main thread to browser thread.
+main thread to the browser thread.
 That means the main thread shouldn’t

 access it any more, and for this reason I’m resetting the